-This vegan spinach and broccoli quiche is a delicious, and healthy, alternative to the traditional quiche made with eggs, dairy cream and dairy cheese.
-It is delicious both warm, or at room temperature, making it suitable for a meal or a brunch buffet.
+This vegan spinach and broccoli quiche is a delicious, and healthy, alternative to the traditional quiche made with eggs, dairy cream, and dairy cheese.
+It is delicious both warm or at room temperature, making it suitable for a meal or a brunch buffet.
 This quiche even tastes good cold right out of the fridge in the palm of your hand.
 Or so I’ve been told ;-)

 Brunch is the Best

 Can we talk about brunch?
 I never experienced brunch until my adult life.
 My mother raised 7 kids and her focus was on a hearty breakfast and a portable lunch.
 That meant there was never a sense of leisure over a meal, except maybe for Sunday dinner.
 In addition, I’m not a morning person, so I fell in love with everything about brunch.
 Honestly, I don’t think I have ever invited anyone over for breakfast in my life!
-Really, what’s not to love about a meal that extends over a period sufficient for a good visit, or reconnection, that can be followed with a nice walk in the daytime, and no late night clean up?
+Really, what’s not to love about a meal that extends over a period sufficient for a good visit or reconnection, that can be followed with a nice walk in the daytime and no late-night cleanup?

 Thinking back to my pre-vegan days, it is curious that anyone thought of quiche as a healthy option.
-The eggs, cream, and cheese, packed a huge cholesterol and fat hit. (like quiche lorraine, for example) While I do make a plant-based, but traditional, crust (my recipe, which has been my go-to for years, is part of our Pumpkin Pie), the filling for this quiche is tofu with some seasonings, a ton of vegetables, and a little bit of Follow Your Heart vegan shreds – a lot different!
+The eggs, cream, and cheese packed a huge cholesterol and fat hit. (like quiche lorraine, for example) While I do make a plant-based, but traditional, crust (my recipe, which has been my go-to for years, is part of our Pumpkin Pie), the filling for this quiche is tofu with some seasonings, a ton of vegetables, and a little bit of Follow Your Heart vegan shreds – a lot different!

 Tofu is important

 Now, let’s talk tofu.
 I use Nasoya organic extra firm most of the time.
 This recipe calls for a 14 oz. block of tofu.
 In 1/4 block there is 9 grams of protein (because everyone seems to be obsessed with protein), 4 grams of fat, of which only 0.5 is saturated.
 Zero cholesterol.
 Zero.
 And less than 100 calories.
-Now, I confess that I have consumed a quarter of a quiche in one meal just by taking multiple slivers after my initial piece, so this all makes me feel good.
+Now, I confess that I have consumed a quarter of quiche in one meal just by taking multiple slivers after my initial piece, so this all makes me feel good.

 Time to get down with Black Salt

-First of all, its not really black, but Kala-namak, or Himalayan black salt, is important to have on hand.
+First of all, it’s not really black, but Kala-namak, or Himalayan black salt, is important to have on hand.
 This salt is a type of rock salt mostly found in the Himalayas and it adds an egg-like flavor because of its sulfur content.
 I usually stay away from ingredients that are somewhat obscure or hard to find, but this is worth it if you are plant-based and miss the taste of eggs.
 Incidentally, in the Ayurvedic tradition, it is used as a digestive aid.
 So that’s also a win at a big meal.
 Your best bet for finding it is a health food store or Indian cuisine market or online.
 A little goes a long way, so I’m confident my 12 oz bag is going to last me for a year or two.

 Have fun with your veggies!

 Feel free to be creative with the vegetables.
 I wrote the recipe based on what I like in a quiche, but the options are really endless.
 Don’t ever run out to get an ingredient if you have a worthy substitute or something that needs to get used up.
 For example, if you don’t like mushrooms but love red peppers, make the switch!
-I also think ratio of vegetables to tofu is a matter of preference.
+I also think the ratio of vegetables to tofu is a matter of preference.
 I like a ton of vegetables so the recipe reflects that.
 Cut back a little if you want less.

 Don’t Forget The Crust